Emerse Faé: Managerial career

 During the 2012–13 season, Faé joined the training center of his former club Nice in order to obtain his football coaching diplomas.
 After three seasons, he coached their under-17, and then the under-19 in 2018–19.
 On 8 July 2021, he became the head coach of Clermont reserve team.

-On 20 May 2022, he became the manager of Ivory Coast U23, and assistant coach of Ivory Coast senior team under Jean-Louis Gasset.
-On 24 January 2024, Faé was appointed as caretaker of Ivory Coast starting from the 2023 Africa Cup of Nations round of 16, following the dismissal of Gasset.
+On 20 May 2022, he became the manager of Ivory Coast U23, and assistant coach of the senior side under Jean-Louis Gasset.
+On 24 January 2024, Faé was appointed as caretaker of the Ivory Coast starting from the 2023 Africa Cup of Nations round of 16, following the dismissal of Gasset.
 He then led his country to defeat the defending champions Senegal on penalties, Mali after extra-time, and DR Congo in the semi-finals.
 Eventually, Ivory Coast clinched the title after a 2–1 victory over Nigeria in the final.
 He was also awarded the Best Coach of the 2023 AFCON tournament.

+In October 2025, on the final matchday at the African qualifiers, he led Ivory Coast to qualify for the 2026 FIFA World Cup, marking their return to the world stage after 12-year drought.
+He guided his team to the quarter-finals of the 2025 Africa Cup of Nations.
+Under his leadership, the nation reached the knockout stage of the 2026 World Cup for the first time in its history, before being eliminated by Norway with a 2–1 defeat in the round of 32.
+He left his role as national team manager after his contract expired on 31 July 2026.